AdminTurnedDevOps/gateway-v1-v2-demo/readme.md

 ```

 # Gloo Gateway V1 (Portal)
 In this section, you will find the full configuration for setting up Gloo Gateway v1.
-The reason why v1 will be used is because Portal will not be GA until Gloo Gateway v2.2., which should be out in January of 2026.
+The reason why v1 will be used is because Portal will not be GA until Gloo Gateway v2.2.